dribdat/dribdat/USAGE.md

 Dribdat helps us to keep things fun and unpredictable at our events.
 We love hacking on the platform itself, and would love to hear your feedback.

-Here we cover some ways of extending Dribdat's functions with additional tools.
+Here we cover some ways of extending dribdat's functions with additional tools.
 If you have any other questions or suggestions, please leave them in our [Issues](https://github.com/hackathons-ftw/dribdat/issues).

 ## How is the work evaluated?

 At the bottom of the project page (administrators: use the Community Code field) you may find a tool with which visitors to your project can leave a quick public commentary or just an Emoji in response to what they see.
 Leave your own suggestions and constructive commentary to motivate your fellow participants!

-For example, here is how [Disqus](https://disqus.com) was integrated with Dribdat at a recent event:
+For example, here is how [Disqus](https://disqus.com) was integrated with dribdat at a recent event:

 ![Comments](https://us-east-1.linodeobjects.com/dribdat/uploads/upload_6a8a08937ba4e85f9dd508d1b9c0df19.png)